-The study workload, or number of EC the pre-master’s programme for Dutch university students consists of, depends on your previous education and will not be the same for everyone.
+The study workload, or number of EC, that the pre-master’s programme for Dutch university students consist of, depends on your previous education and will not be the same for everyone.
 Pre-master’s programmes for Dutch university students range between 10-30 EC.

-The pre-Master’s programme is designed for students who have the motivation and capacities to obtain an academic degree from an English-taught Master’s programme in Civil Engineering and Management or Construction Management and Engineering.
-If you will be eligible for admission to the pre-Master's programme CEM/CME depends on your previous education.
-Check the transfermatrix to see which master’s programmes are accessible with your bachelor’s programme or contact the pre-master coordinator.
-You will be admitted to one of both master’s if you complete the pre-master within a year.
+The pre-master’s programme is designed for students who have the motivation and capacities to obtain an academic degree from an English-taught master’s programme in Civil Engineering and Management or Construction Management and Engineering.
+Your eligibility for admission to the pre-master's programme in CEM/CME depends on your previous education.

-Students with an international bachelor degree can only apply directly for the master programme and do not have the possibility to participate in a pre-Master's programme.
+Students with an international bachelor’s degree can only apply for the master’s programme directly and do not have the option of participating in a pre-master's programme.

 More information on admission.

-For general information requests please contact our Study Information Desk.
+For general information please contact our Study Information Desk.

-For questions regarding the pre-Master's programme contact the pre-Master's coordinator:
+For questions regarding the pre-Master's programme contact the pre-master coordinator.

 Read more about our pre-Master's programmes.